Car-Rental-Admin-Application/Full_Stack_Car_Rent/README.md

 ## Troubleshooting

-- **"Server cannot be reached"**: Ensure Docker is running, wait for services to start, check for port conflicts.
+- **"Server cannot be reached"**: Ensure MongoDB, Redis, and Kafka are running, and all services are started on the correct ports.
 - **"Connection refused"**: Make sure MongoDB, Redis, and Kafka are running.
-Use `docker-compose ps` to check containers.
+Check service logs for errors.
-- **"Cannot find module"**: Run `npm install` in each service directory or use `docker-compose up --build`.
+- **"Cannot find module"**: Run `npm install` in each service directory.
-- **Services won't start**: Check Docker Desktop, disk space, and try `docker system prune`.
+- **Services won't start**: Check your environment, disk space, and configuration files.

 ---